Exadra37/elixir-scribe/README.md

     + `mix credo`
     + `mix doctor`
     + `mix test --cover`
-- [ ] Mix task: `scribe.gen.project` -> Generates all Domains, Resources and Actions from an Elixir Scribe spec module `%ElixirScribe.ProjectSpecs{}`.
+- [ ] Mix task: `scribe.gen.project`
+  * Generates all Domains, Resources and Actions from an Elixir Scribe spec module `%ElixirScribe.ProjectSpecs{}`.
 - [ ] Mix task: `scribe.gen.api`
+  * Adds a dynamic API key (only valid for one request).
+  * Adds support for fingerprinting the mobile and web app.
+  * Adds support to collect metrics.
+  * Adds a Secure Remote Configuration for mobile apps to avoid a new release:
+    + To rotate certificate pins.
+This enables dynamic certificate pinning on the mobile app.
+    + To change any settings pre-configured within the release binary (API endpoints, Menus, etc.).
+    + To control feature flags.
+    + To enable a kill-switch to force upgrade to a new version.
+    + To dynamically conduct experiments with user experience, A/B testing.
+- [ ] Mix task: `scribe.gen.auth`
+  * Adds enhanced User Authentication:
+    + fingerprinting of the client enabled by default
+    + enabled by default to all pages, except Home page.
+- [ ] Mix task: `scribe.gen.oauth`
+  * Adds enhanced OAuth for popular providers:
+    + fingerprinting of the client enabled by default
+    + enabled by default to all pages, except Home page.
 - [ ] Mix task: `scribe.gen.native`
   * Enables the project to be built for Desktop, Android and Apple.
   * Elixir libraries to build for native targets:
     + [LiveView Native](https://github.com/liveview-native)
     + [Elixir Desktop](https://github.com/elixir-desktop/desktop)
     + [ExTauri](https://github.com/Exadra37/ex_tauri)
+- [ ] Mix task: `scribe.gen.static`
+  * Generates a static website from a current project.
+- [ ] Mix task: `scribe.gen.deploy`
+  * Adds easy deployment to popular hosting providers.
 - [ ] Mix task: `scribe.gen.admin`

-### Improvements

-- [ ] Optimize default HTMl layout and components for a more clean and usable UI.
-  - [ ] Table headers in Bold
-  - [ ] Highlight links in blue, not in bold (black).
-- [ ] Add Authentication by default to all pages, except Home page.
-- [ ] Add dynamic API key (only valid for one request)
-- [ ] Add Remote Configuration for mobile apps